 The Authority anticipates that there will be some delinquent Mortgage Loan payments and foreclosed Mortgage Loans.
 In the event that a Mortgagor defaults in the payment of a Mortgage Loan and the Authority institutes foreclosure proceedings, there will be certain required time delays which, should they occur with respect to a sufficient number of Mortgage Loans, could disrupt the flow of Revenues available for the payment of principal of and interest on the Bonds.
 These time delays derive from the procedures applicable to the collection of mortgage insurance or guarantees as well as those required under Colorado law for the enforcement of rights of beneficiaries under deeds of trusts.
 Those procedures and their effect on the Authority's ability to collect on defaulted Mortgage Loans are described in "DESCRIPTION OF THE SINGLE-FAMILY MORTGAGE PROGRAM - Colorado Foreclosure Law and Procedure," "- VA Guaranty," "- Rural Housing Service Guarantee" and "- Private Mortgage Insurance and Uninsured Mortgage Loans."
-Cash advances to Eligible Borrowers in connection with the Mortgage Loans will decrease the Eligible Borrower's equity in the Eligible Property and, as a result, it is likely that the Mortgage Loans may in the aggregate perform with higher default rates than a portfolio of Mortgage Loans originated without cash advances.
-Bondholders should consider the possibility that such higher default rates could result in insufficient Revenues available to pay debt service on the Bonds when due.
-Information about historical default rates on portfolios of mortgage loans which secure outstanding bonds of the Authority has been provided by the Authority in its past filings with the nationally recognized municipal securities repositories.
 See "CONTINUING DISCLOSURE UNDERTAKING" for a description of the Authority's future obligations with respect to providing information about the Mortgage Loan portfolio, including default rate information.
 In addition, physical damage to the residences securing the Mortgage Loans may exceed the limits of, or be caused by a peril not insured under, the standard hazard insurance policies insuring such residences, thereby diminishing the value of the Mortgage Loans securing the Bonds.